mrsmithjsk/Events-Platform/README.md

 8. Set up test users:
 - In the OAuth consent screen settings, add your Google account email as a test user.

+### Testing Google Calendar Integration
+When users join an event through this application, it automatically syncs with their Google Calendar.
+A pop-down alert confirms that the event has been successfully added, providing immediate feedback on actions taken within the app.
+To verify this functionality:
+1. Log in with Your Test Account: Use your test Google account to log into the application.
+2. Navigate to Google Calendar: Open Google Calendar in your browser.
+3. Check the Event Date: Look for the event on the day it is scheduled to take place.
+Now you can confirm that the integration works as intended and that events are correctly synced with users' calendars.

 ## 6. Configure Environment Variables